CurtisNewbie/Calculator_WIth_Javafx/README.md

 <h2> Basic algorithm </h2>

 The numbers and operators entered comprise a 'query', once the user clicks on the '=' button, the query is passed to the class for calculation, which parses the query and returns the result as a string.

+<h2>How to make it work</h2>

+This is a maven project, so you can go to the project folder and executs the following commands in the CMD: "mvn clean compile exec:java".

 <h2> Screenshot </h2>